Asking a photographer the question, “35mm vs. 50mm lens” might open a can of worms you didn’t mean to open.

 Is 35mm or 50mm more versatile?

-Both 35mm and 50mm lenses are versatile, but the choice of which one is more versatile depends on the photographer’s shooting style and preferences.
+Both 35mm and 50mm lenses are versatile, but choosing which is more versatile depends on the photographer’s shooting style and preferences.
 A 35mm lens is often considered more versatile due to its wider field of view, which can be used for landscape, street, and environmental portrait photography, while a 50mm lens is often preferred for portrait and low light photography due to its natural perspective and wider aperture.

 Should I get a 50mm if I have a 35mm?